Mass spectrometry: Photoionization mass spectrometry

 Photoionization can be used in experiments which seek to use mass spectrometry as a means of resolving chemical kinetics mechanisms and isomeric product branching.
 In such instances a high energy photon, either X-ray or uv, is used to dissociate stable gaseous molecules in a carrier gas of He or Ar.
 In instances where a synchrotron light source is utilized, a tuneable photon energy can be utilized to acquire a photoionization efficiency curve which can be used in conjunction with the charge ratio m/z to fingerprint molecular and ionic species.
 More recently atmospheric pressure photoionization (APPI) has been developed to ionize molecules mostly as effluents of LC-MS systems.

 Ambient ionization

 Some applications for ambient ionization include environmental applications as well as clinical applications.
 In these techniques, ions form in an ion source outside the mass spectrometer.
 Sampling becomes easy as the samples don't need previous separation nor preparation.
-Some examples of ambient ionization techniques are Direct Analysis in Real Time (DART),DESI, SESI, LAESI, desorption atmospheric-pressure chemical ionization (DAPCI), Soft Ionization by Chemical Reaction in Transfer (SICRT) and desorption atmospheric pressure photoionization DAPPI among others.
+Some examples of ambient ionization techniques are Direct Analysis in Real Time (DART), DESI, SESI, LAESI, atmospheric pressure chemical ionization (APCI), desorption atmospheric-pressure chemical ionization (DAPCI), Soft Ionization by Chemical Reaction in Transfer (SICRT) and desorption atmospheric pressure photoionization DAPPI among others.

 Other ionization techniques

-Others include glow discharge, field desorption (FD), fast atom bombardment (FAB), thermospray, desorption/ionization on silicon (DIOS), atmospheric pressure chemical ionization (APCI), secondary ion mass spectrometry (SIMS), spark ionization and thermal ionization (TIMS).
+Others include glow discharge, field desorption (FD), spark ionization and thermal ionization (TIMS).

-Mass selection
+Mass analyzer

+Mass analyzers separate the ions according to their mass-to-charge ratio.